LAWSUITS NEWS & LEGAL INFORMATION

 If a public works project in California is federally funded, the California state prevailing wage rate is used if that rate is higher, and if the project is controlled or carried out by a California awarding body.

-(1) internally to "a person with authority over the employee"or to another employee with the authority to "investigate discover, or correct"the reported violation; or (2) externally to any "public body conducting an investigation, hearing, or inquiry."Additionally, SB 496 declares unlawful any employer' rule, regulation, or policy that prevents the disclosure of reasonably-believed violations of local (in addition to state and federal) laws, rules, or regulations.
+Bill SB 496, introduced in 2013, expanded whistleblower protections from California’s general whistleblower statute to include reports alleging a violation of a local rule or regulation.
+It also protects employees who report suspected illegal behaviour internally to "a person with authority over the employee" or to another employee with the authority to "investigate discover, or correct "the reported violation” and/or externally to any "public body conducting an investigation, hearing, or inquiry."Additionally, SB 496 declares unlawful any employer's rule, regulation, or policy that prevents the disclosure of reasonably-believed violations of local (in addition to state and federal) laws, rules, or regulations.

 Finally, SB 496 prohibits retaliation against an employee because the employer "believes the employee disclosed or may disclose information."